 2. Purchase Spawn, Inoculator Tool, and Soy Wax

 First, you’ll need to purchase some spawn.
-I always ask for the spawn to be delivered by mid to late May as this is when we start to have frost free nights for the most part.
-However you can also inoculate logs in the Fall before it starts getting too cold.
+I always ask for the spawn to be delivered by late May as this is when we start to have frost free nights for the most part.

 Spawn is the mycelium of a mushroom that has been inoculated in wood chips or saw dust.
 The inoculated wood chips will come in a plastic bag and you will see the thread like white webbing of the mycelium.
 Companies in Ontario that offer Shiitake spawn include Grow Mushrooms Ontario, Mycosource or Wylie Mycologicals.
 I usually order one bag which is supposed to have enough spawn to inoculate 25 logs.